Harlon Barnett: Return to Michigan State

+Player development

 Barnett is known for his success in developing players at the University of Cincinnati, Michigan State University and Florida State University.
-In 3 seasons at the University of Cincinnati, Barnett coached four defensive backs to all-conference honors.
-For Michigan State University, Barnett has coached 10 Spartan defensive backs who have been selected in the NFL Draft, two of whom were first round picks (Darqueze Dennard, No. 24, Cincinnati Bengals, 2014; and Trae Waynes, No. 11, Minnesota Vikings, 2015), four All-Americans, three Thorpe Award semifinalists, and one Thorpe Award recipient.
+In three seasons at Cincinnati, Barnett coached four defensive backs to all-conference honors.
+For Michigan State University, Barnett has coached 10 Spartan defensive backs who have been selected in the NFL draft, two of whom were first-round picks (Darqueze Dennard, No. 24, Cincinnati Bengals, 2014; and Trae Waynes, No. 11, Minnesota Vikings, 2015), four All-Americans, three Thorpe Award semifinalists, and one Thorpe Award recipient.

-During his time with the Florida State University, Barnett coached five players who earned All-ACC recognition, a Bednarick Award semifinalist, and five players selected in the NFL Draft (Brian Burns, No. 16, Carolina Panthers, 2019; Asante Samuel Jr., No. 47, Los Angeles Chargers, 2021; Janarius Robinson, No. 134, Minnesota Vikings, 2021; Joshua Kaindoh, No. 144, Kansas City Chiefs, 2021; Hamsah Nasirildeen, No. 186, New York Jets, 2021).
+During his time with Florida State University, Barnett coached five players who earned All-ACC recognition, a Bednarick Award semifinalist, and five players selected in the NFL Draft (Brian Burns, No. 16, Carolina Panthers, 2019; Asante Samuel Jr., No. 47, Los Angeles Chargers, 2021; Janarius Robinson, No. 134, Minnesota Vikings, 2021; Joshua Kaindoh, No. 144, Kansas City Chiefs, 2021; Hamsah Nasirildeen, No. 186, New York Jets, 2021).

 Personal life

 Barnett married his college sweetheart, Tammy Barnett, in 1991 and they have two children, Todd and Tori.

-Barnett is a Christian and speaks openly about the importance of his faith.
-He often speaks of his own life experiences to advance what he views as his purpose - developing young men into men.